top of page

 In France, decommissioning of Brennilis Nuclear Power Plant, a fairly small 70MW unit, has already cost Eu480m, (20 times the estimated cost) and is still pending after 20 years.
 Despite huge investments in securing the dismantling, radioactive plutonium, caesium-137 and cobalt-60 have leaked out into the surrounding lake.

-In the UK, decommissioning Windscale 32MW prototype reactor has cost £106m.
+In the UK, decommissioning the Windscale 32MW prototype reactor has cost £106m.
 The UK Nuclear Decommissioning Authority predicts at least £131 billion to decommission the existing UK sites over 120 years, and this is uncertain.
-Sellafield contains over 75% of the UK nuclear wastes and is estimated to cost £97billion to clear up.
-See the NDA report at: Nuclear Provision: explaining the cost of cleaning up Britain's nuclear legacy (www.gov.uk).
+Sellafield contains over 75% of the UK's nuclear waste and is estimated to cost £97 billion to clear up.
+See the NDA report at Nuclear Provision: explaining the cost of cleaning up Britain's nuclear legacy (www.gov.uk).

 These radioactive wastes present a huge disposal problem, lasting millennia, that the UK is still only talking about.
 For some informed comment on just how big this problem is (and growing!) see: Q&A: Dealing with Britain's nuclear waste? | (The Engineer).